2025 algal bloom in South Australia: Impact

 It was feared that the bloom would affect the breeding season of the unique population of giant cuttlefish in the northern Spencer Gulf, in a sanctuary area that received National Heritage status in 2023, the Cuttlefish Coast Sanctuary Zone.
 This population of the species is even distinct from the population in the southern Spencer Gulf, and the only population of giant cuttlefish in the world to breed in a mass event, in a spectacular display of colours, including blue, purple, green, red and gold, which change as they mate and lay eggs.
 This makes it a popular tourist attraction.
 See below for the device created by SARDI to protect some of the cuttlefish, an air-bubble curtain generator.

 In the seven days preceding 3 October 2025, clearing of beaches along the coast collected around 1600 kg of marine animals, including longsnout boarfish, whiting, and leatherjacket fish.
 The previous week of hand-clearing netted a total of two tonnes of dead sea life.

 According to head of SARDI Mike Steer on 3 October 2025, the algae and the brevetoxins they produce are "not significant health concerns", and there is no need to stay away from the water.
 He himself has continued to surf.
 However, if the water is discoloured or foamy, and a person is susceptible to itchy eyes, coughing, or other irritation, they should move away.

 The local seafood industry has suffered a downturn, despite assurances that fish caught in SA waters are safe to eat, and many fisheries have been completely unaffected by the bloom; consumer confidence dropped owing to the news describing the bloom as "toxic" or "harmful".
+The shellfish-harvesting region around Stansbury on the Yorke Peninsula was closed for nearly eight months.